 Queensland is unique to most other Australian States and Territories in that the program is supported by local Volunteer Area Committees.
 Queensland’s’ continued success is due to the commitment of all of our Volunteer members.

-Crime Stoppers purpose is to engage the community, to encourage the provision of information that supports the Queensland Police Service in solving and preventing crime.
+Crime Stoppers purpose is to engage the community, to encourage the provision of information that supports the Queensland Police Service and other community agencies, in solving and preventing crime.
 The information collected is passed to the police.
-In 2014 alone, our program led to 2,439 offenders being arrested on 6,212 charges.

-In 2015, Crime Stoppers Queensland established a self-managed contact centre, thereby removing Police involvement in the process of gathering anonymous intelligence information about suspicious or criminal activity from the community.
+In 2015, Crime Stoppers Queensland established a self-managed contact centre, thereby building further independence in the process of gathering anonymous intelligence information about suspicious or criminal activity from the community.

-This step has allowed Crime Stoppers to be clearly independent and form other meaningful relationships with external organisations that may assist the organisation to continue its valuable community service into the future.
+This step has allowed Crime Stoppers to form new meaningful relationships with external organisations that may assist the organisation to continue its valuable community service into the future.

 What is the core Crime Stoppers program?

 At the very core of our program is the provision of a telephone hotline, website and mobile app for members of the community to provide anonymous information about suspicious or criminal activity.
-This information is electronically sent to a central unit within the Queensland Police Service, who then distributed it to the police establishment nearest to where the crime or suspicious activity is occurring for investigation.
+This information is electronically sent to a central unit within the Queensland Police Service known as the Crime Stoppers Police Unit (CSPU), who then distribute it to the police establishment nearest to where the crime or suspicious activity is occurring for investigation.

 Members of the public who report to Crime Stoppers Queensland are referred to as "Information Providers or IPs".